ALPHAINVESTO

 Step 2: Fund Your Account

 Deposit only capital you can afford to lose.
 We recommend starting with a portfolio size that allows you to risk 1–2% per trade while maintaining at least 20 trades worth of capital.
 For example, if you plan to risk $50 per trade, start with at least $2,500.
-Convert your deposit to USDT for the fastest signal execution.
+Convert your deposit to USDT for the fastest trade execution.
 Read our position sizing guide for detailed allocation rules.

 Step 3: Install Telegram and Join the Channel